logar16/ScavengerWorldUnity/Docs/Ideas.md

 ## Units

-Each unit will have a cost and each team gets a budget to attempt to keep things balanced
+Each unit will have a cost and each team gets a budget to attempt to keep things balanced.

 ### Scout
 The Searcher has expanded range for identifying food items and other units (including friend or foe status).
 Fastest unit.